shivaninegi1602-collab/Induction2025/README.md

 Afterwards, we gathered in the auditorium for an introduction to the Buddy4Study platform.
 We learned about the Satya Scholarship, its benefits, and how it could support students in pursuing their education without financial worries.
 Step-by-step, we were guided through the process of logging into the platform and applying for scholarships.
 It was heartening to know that such opportunities exist to ensure that no student’s learning is hindered by financial constraints.

 Later, we were introduced to GitHub, an essential tool for programmers.
-We learned how to create repositories, write and manage content, and use the platform effectively—marking the beginning of our journey into coding.
+We learned how to create repositories, write and manage content, and use the platform effectively, marking the beginning of our journey into coding.

 ## Day 3 - August 2, 2025
 The day opened with one of the most interesting lectures so far.
 In the auditorium, Dr. Jaswinder Singh demonstrated a series of interesting experiments while sharing deep life lessons in his talk.
 He spoke about the meaning of God and through various examples, showed the importance of mathematics in our lives.
 He explained that mathematics forms the foundation of all sciences and that every aspect of life is connected to it.